Higgs TTS#

 Inline Control Tokens#

 Embed control tokens directly in the input field.
-Tokens from different categories can be combined:
+Tokens from different categories can be combined.
+Each request is a single turn, and two rules make control tokens reliable:

 Demo